Supreme Court Overrides FG’s Pardon, Gives Final Verdict on Maryam Sanda

 In his pardon list, President Tinubu reduced the sentencing to 12 years imprisonment on compassionate grounds.

-The Supreme Court has overruled the presidential pardon granted to an Abuja-based house wife, Maryam Sanda, by President Bola Tinubu.
+Fresh blow for Maryam Sanda as the Supreme Court overrules the presidential pardon granted to her by President Bola Tinubu.

-Supreme Court rules out President Bola Tinubu's presidential pardon Photo Credit: @officialABAT
+Supreme Court rules out President Bola Tinubu's presidential pardon for Maryam Sanda.
+Photo Credit: @officialABAT

 Source: Twitter

-However, in a fresh ruling on Friday, December 12, the Supreme Court, in a judgment of four-to-one, affirmed the death sentence handed to the Sanda by the Court of Appeal in Abuja, which earlier upheld the ruling of the High Court of the Federal Capital Territory (FCT), which sentenced her to death by hanging.
+However, in a fresh ruling on Friday, December 12, 2025, the Supreme Court, in a judgment of four-to-one, affirmed the death sentence handed to the Sanda by the Court of Appeal in Abuja.

 Read also